Backing Up and Restoring Pivotal Cloud Foundry

 - From the Ops Manager Installation Dashboard, click Pivotal Elastic Runtime.

 - Click Databases to determine whether your deployment uses internal databases with MySQL and PostgresQL, internal databases with MySQL only, or external databases.

-To create a backup, see the Backing Up Pivotal Cloud Foundry topic.
+To perform a backup of your PCF deployment manually, see Backing Up Pivotal Cloud Foundry Manually.

-To restore a backup, see the Restoring Pivotal Cloud Foundry from Backup topic.
+To restore your PCF deployment manually, see Restoring Pivotal Cloud Foundry from Backup Manually.

 BOSH Backup and Restore (BBR) is a command-line tool for backing up and restoring BOSH deployments.